piushag/basic-stats-pg/README.md

 Program features:

-* Displays a set of entered numbers.
+* Displays a set of entered numbers, and the count.
 * Computes the mean of the set of numbers.
 * Computes the median of the set of numbers.
+* Computes the maximum of the set of numbers.